Uzaki-chan Wants to Hang Out!

 Uzaki-chan Wants to Hang Out! (宇崎ちゃんは遊びたい！, Uzaki-chan wa Asobitai!) is a Japanese manga series written and illustrated by Take.
-It has been serialized through Niconico Seiga's Dra Dra Sharp website since December 2017 and collected in thirteen tankōbon volumes by Fujimi Shobo as of March 2025.
+It has been serialized through Niconico Seiga's Dra Dra Sharp website since December 2017 and collected in fourteen tankōbon volumes by Fujimi Shobo as of January 2026.
 In North America, the manga is licensed by Seven Seas Entertainment.
 An anime television series adaptation produced by ENGI aired on AT-X from July to September 2020.
 A second season aired from October to December 2022.

 Synopsis

 Hana Uzaki is thrilled to discover that she is attending the same college as her fellow high school upperclassman, Shinichi Sakurai.
 However, after a year of watching him just laze around, she comes to the conclusion that he has turned into a loner.
 She decides to spend as much time with Shinichi as possible, believing that he is an introvert or intimidating, considering him uncool and unacceptable.
 With the intention to expose Shinichi to a more fun lifestyle, Hana closely follows him like a persistent presence, creating conflicts between Shinichi's desire to spend time alone and Hana's enthusiastic and outgoing personality.